yorickpeterse/yorickpeterse.com/source/articles/deciding-when-to-collect-garbage.html.md

 was unable to find this by looking at the table of contents and skimming through several chapters.

+In this article we'll take a look at the different techniques that can be used to decide when to collect garbage, how to implement such a technique, and what techniques a few programming languages out there use.

 ## Table of contents
 {:.no_toc}